UPDATED: February 28, 2022

 The Regina Humane Society is closely monitoring the situation with the COVID-19 pandemic and the relaxing of restrictions.
 The Society continues to implement precautionary measures to mitigate the risk of exposure to staff and the public, as well as manage and minimize the number of animals entering the RHS Animal Shelter.
-As members of the public safety community, the RHS has an obligation to perform its duties and, has implemented the following to safeguard the organization’s capacity to deliver critical services.
+As members of the public safety community, the RHS has an obligation to perform its duties and has implemented the following to safeguard the organization’s capacity to deliver critical services.

 We thank everyone for your understanding and support as we work to maintain our ability to serve our community and to be there for animals when they need us.

 a) Core Services Remain Open: